jupyter/docker-stacks/docs/using/running.md

 gid=100
 ```

-Set the shell variables _subuidSize_ and _subgidSize_ to the number of subordinate UIDs and GIDs respectfully.
+Set the shell variables _subuidSize_ and _subgidSize_ to the number of subordinate UIDs and GIDs respectively.

 ```bash
 subuidSize=$(( $(podman info --format "{{ range .Host.IDMappings.UIDMap }}+{{.Size }}{{end }}" ) - 1 ))